 To calculate that we need to model the production from an oil well.
 The equation below does just that, with as initial oil well productivity and as the exponential decline rate, which we set at 14% because of the average conventional oil well decline rate.

-Remember, we’re trying to figure out how much oil a well would have to gush initially in order to produce the same number of BOEs over its lifespan as a geothermal well (or any solar or wind farm) can produce over its much longer life span.
+Again, to calculate cumulative production over the first T2 years we use an integral: Remember, we’re trying to figure out how much oil a well would have to gush initially in order to produce the same number of BOEs over its lifespan as a geothermal well (or any solar or wind farm) can produce over its much longer life span.
 These life spans vary, so we chose three representative values for each kind of well.
 For the oil field wells we looked at life spans of 10 years, 15 years, and 20 years.
 For the geothermal field wells we chose 20 years, 50 years, and 100 years.

 Now we set our cumulative production equations equal to each other, insert decline rates (1.75% for the harmonic geothermal decline and 14% for the exponential oil decline), and run through our well life spans (T1 = 20, 50, and 100 and T2 = 10, 15, and 20).